backstage/backstage/plugins/search/api-report.md

 export { searchPlugin as plugin };
 export { searchPlugin };

-// Warning: (ae-missing-release-tag) "SearchResult" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public @deprecated (undocumented) export const SearchResult: (props: SearchResultProps) => JSX.Element;

-// Warning: (ae-missing-release-tag) "SearchResultPager" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public @deprecated (undocumented) export const SearchResultPager: () => JSX.Element;

-// Warning: (ae-missing-release-tag) "SearchType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 export const SearchType: {
   (props: SearchTypeProps): JSX.Element;